mayank-meragi/tangent/README.md

 - **Conversation History**: Save and manage chat conversations
 - **File Context**: Include file content in conversations
 - **Tool Integration**: Built-in tools for file operations and MCP tools
+- **Obsidian Tasks Integration**: Automatic integration with Obsidian Tasks plugin global filters

+## Obsidian Tasks Integration

+The plugin automatically integrates with the [Obsidian Tasks plugin](https://github.com/obsidian-tasks-group/obsidian-tasks) to respect your global task filter settings.
+When you query tasks through the AI, it automatically applies your configured global filter from the Tasks plugin, ensuring consistency across your task management workflow.

+### How It Works

+1. **Automatic Detection**: The plugin detects if the Obsidian Tasks plugin is installed and enabled
+2. **Filter Reading**: Reads your global filter configuration from the Tasks plugin settings
+3. **Syntax Conversion**: Converts Tasks plugin filter syntax to Dataview query conditions
+4. **Automatic Application**: Applies the global filter to all task queries automatically

+### Setup

+1. Install the Obsidian Tasks plugin from the community plugins
+2. Configure a global filter in the Tasks plugin settings
+3. Use the `queryDataviewTasks` tool in Tangent chat - the global filter will be applied automatically

+For detailed documentation, see [TASKS_INTEGRATION.md](TASKS_INTEGRATION.md).

 ## MCP Server Management